 Injuries

 Mountain Biking is considered an ‘extreme’ or ‘xtreme’ sport.
 The definition of an extreme sport is one where the participant risks serious injury.
 These injuries are simply ignored when these sports are promoted as ‘healthy’.
 The health of a sport should be decided not simply on an analysis of fitness benefits, but should always be balanced by an analysis of injuries as well.
-This is something that Medical Researchers and Medical Insurers are trying there best to convey to goverment with little success.
-It is Medical Researchers who should be deciding what is a ‘healthy’ sport – supported by good statistics.
-The government has refused to direct hospitals to collect information on sporting injuries and supply to the Australian Bureau of Statistics to make these vital statistics available to researchers.
+This is something that Medical Researchers and Medical Insurers are trying there best to convey to government with little success.
+It is Medical Researchers who should be deciding what is a ‘healthy’ sport – supported by good statistical analysis.
+The government has refused to direct hospitals to collect information on sporting injuries and supply them to the Australian Bureau of Statistics to make these vital statistics available to researchers.
 Most studies have to be based on more limited data from individual hospitals, insurance companies or self reporting from Mountain Bikers interviewed at events or in magazines.

 Warburton Mountain Bike Health Submission and PowerPoint Presentation